HussBTWYT/Password-Generator/README.md

 # Password-Generator 👨‍💻
 This repository is a password generator project programmed with the Python Programming Language.
-You can access it using main.py or app.py, more information in below:
+You can access it using main.py or app.py, more information in below.
+All rights are reserved if certain code of the process (refrence is main.py) is found online.
+The web preview is completely authorised by the author, and all rights are reserved to him.

 # Which File to Use 📂
 The main.py is for the following: Running locally in your console/terminal